 A follow-up visit will be scheduled after surgery and at regular intervals after that.
 Keeping your follow up appointments is important.
-In a vast majority of patients, the visual outcome is excellent.
-Nonetheless, LASIK is surgery and every precaution should be taken to ensure a safe and health result.
-The doctors at NY Vision Group will review the risks, benefits and alternatives of LASIK with patients prior to the procedure.
-Patients should evaluate their option carefully, ask any questions they have, and, if they do choose to have LASIK, follow all pre-operative and post-operative instructions.
+In the vast majority of patients, the visual outcome is excellent.
+Nonetheless, LASIK is surgery and every precaution should be taken to ensure a safe and healthy result.
+The doctors at NY Vision Group will review the risks, benefits, and alternatives of LASIK with patients prior to the procedure.
+Patients should evaluate their options carefully, ask any questions they have, and if they do choose to have LASIK, follow all pre-operative and post-operative instructions.

 Are there alternatives to LASIK?